-Following NHS guidelines, due to the Coronavirus, Happy House Surgery has had to make a number of changes to the way we operate to protect both patients and staff.
+Following updated NHS guidelines, Happy House Surgery has had to make a number of changes to the way we operate to protect both patients and staff.

-Please follow the guidance markings on the floor and walls in regards to 2m distancing.
+Please continue to follow the guidance markings on the floor and walls in regards to 2m distancing.

-There is no government requirement to wear a face covering or mask in the Practice however patient use of face coverings and masks are advised andappreciated by staff and other patients – for advice click here
+There is no government requirement to wear a face covering or mask in the Practice however patient use of face coverings and masks are advised and appreciated by staff and other patients wherever possible- for advice click here

 Please only use the designated seats.

 Although the practice has increased the cleaning of its common areas please use the Hand Sanisiter stations around the reception and corridors.

 Please face away from each other when using the lift

 We are experiencing significantly increased numbers of calls to the surgery so are encouraging those who can access the internet to make use of a number of on-line services.
 Patients can register for on-line access for medication requests using the form available on our website and e-mail them to firstname.lastname@example.org.
 Once registered you should be able to request your medication without ringing the Practice. we are also asking all Patients for a Pharmacy nomination so the script can be sent electronically.
 We are encouraging requests a little earlier so we have more time to process them but, in accordance with NHS advice, will not be doing any advanced requests to ensure supplies and are not anticipating any issues in providing scripts that are given to us in good time.

 Can we remind patients that we do not provide sicknotes for the first seven days which is the period of self isolation for those who think they may have Coronavirus.
 If you need a sicknote for 8 or more days, can you request this using e-consult which is on our home page rather than over the phone.
 You can also complete an e-consultation in regards to any health problems you have and we will try to respond within two working days.